ojutalayomi/pidgin/INSTALLATION.md

 # Pidgin Compiler Installation Guide

-This guide shows you how to install the Pidgin compiler so you can use the `pidgin-compiler` command from anywhere on your system.
+This guide shows you how to install the Pidgin compiler so you can use the `pidgin` command from anywhere on your system.

 ## Quick Installation